oh-my-home/homebrew-fonts/README.md

 Some fonts are repackacked by different formats in order to reduce the download size or make the distribution possible.
 Please let me know if there are copyright issues.

+The code of livecheck for Source Han Sans fonts and Source Han Serif fonts is taken from [iandol/homebrew-adobe-fonts](https://github.com/iandol/homebrew-adobe-fonts).

 ## homebrew-fonts License

 Code is under the [BSD 2 Clause license](LICENSE.txt).